History of the New York Mets: 2003 season

 The Mets' record in 2003 (66–95) was the fourth worst in baseball, and Piazza had missed two-thirds of the season with a torn groin muscle.
 His steady decline around that time mirrored the Mets' fortunes for the first half of the decade.
-Also José Reyes made his debut on June 10, 2003 and his first career home run happened to be a grand slam against the Anaheim Angels that season.
+Also José Reyes made his debut on June 10, 2003, and his first career home run happened to be a grand slam against the Anaheim Angels that season.

 2004 season

 In 2004, the Mets made more poor player acquisitions including signing Japanese shortstop Kazuo Matsui, who never lived up to his potential in two-and-a-half years with the Mets.
 General manager Jim Duquette acquired pitcher Kris Benson for third baseman Ty Wigginton at the trade deadline just before one of the worst trades in franchise history, sending highly touted pitching prospect Scott Kazmir to the Tampa Bay Devil Rays for the disappointing Víctor Zambrano.
 On July 21, 2004, playing against the Montreal Expos the Mets brought up future team captain David Wright but still finished with a 71–91 record in 2004.

 After the 2004 season, Mets ownership made significant changes to their management strategy.
 With their television contract with the Cablevision expiring at the end of 2005, they announced plans to establish their own cable network to broadcast Mets games.
 This investment in what became known as SportsNet New York was coupled with an aggressive plan to upgrade the performance of the team on the field.
-Jim Duquette was replaced as general manager by former Expos GM Omar Minaya.
-Minaya, an ex-Mets assistant GM, had achieved notable success in Montreal by making bold player moves on a limited budget.
+Jim Duquette was replaced as general manager by former Expos general manager Omar Minaya.
+Minaya, an ex-Mets assistant general manager, had achieved notable success in Montreal by making bold player moves on a limited budget.
 With the Mets, Minaya was given substantial financial resources to develop a winning team.

 2005 season

-Minaya began by hiring Yankee bench coach Willie Randolph as manager, then signed two of that year's most sought-after free agents — Pedro Martínez and Carlos Beltrán — to large multi-year deals.
+Minaya began by hiring Yankee bench coach Willie Randolph as manager, then signed two of that year's most sought-after free agents—Pedro Martínez and Carlos Beltrán—to large multi-year deals.
 Despite an 0–5 start to the season, the team finished 83–79, finishing above the .500 mark for the first time since 2001.
 The 2005 season was also the last by Mike Piazza in a Mets uniform.

 During the 2005 offseason star first baseman Carlos Delgado and catcher Paul Lo Duca were acquired via trade and the Mets signed free agent closer Billy Wagner.